publicdocs/uscode/assets/md/titles/usc22/us/usc/t22/ch11/schII/m__us_usc_t22_ch11_schII.md

     Ex.
 Ord.
 No. 9176, May 29, 1942, 7 F.R.
 4127, provided:

-    By virtue of the authority vested in me by Title I of the First War Powers Act, 1941, approved December 18, 1941 (Public Law No. 354, 77th Congress \[section 601 et seq. of Title 50, Appendix, War and National Defense\]), and as President of the United States, it is hereby ordered as follows:
+    By virtue of the authority vested in me by Title I of the First War Powers Act, 1941, approved December 18, 1941 (Public Law No. 354, 77th Congress \[section 601 et seq. of the former Appendix to Title 50, War and National Defense\]), and as President of the United States, it is hereby ordered as follows:

     1. All functions, powers and duties of the Secretary of State under the act of June 8, 1938 ([52 Stat.
 631][/us/stat/52/631]), as amended by the act of August 7, 1939 ([53 Stat.
 1244][/us/stat/53/1244]), requiring the registration of agents of foreign principals, are hereby transferred to and vested in the Attorney General.